2023 Most Popular Finance & Financial Management Bachelor's Degree Schools in Pennsylvania

 The average amount in student loans that finance majors at Temple take out while working on their Bachelor's Degree is $23,412.
 This translates to an average monthly loan payment of $436, based on a 10-year repayment plan.

-Out of the 51 schools in Pennsylvania that were part of this year’s ranking, Villanova University landed the # 3 spot on the list.
-Located in the suburb of Villanova, Villanova is a private not-for-profit school with a fairly large student population.
+A rank of #3 on this year’s list means Villanova University is a great place for finance and financial management students working on their bachelor’s degree.
+Located in the large suburb of Villanova, Villanova is a private not-for-profit college with a fairly large student population.

 Of the 257 students majoring in finance at Villanova, 72% are male and 28% are female.